CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 If there are any words that aren't in the Basic English word list, you should consider those words as a spelling mistake.
 All spelling mistakes should be presented to the user underneath the input, along with some text explaining that the words are misspelled.
 They should be highlighted in some way that makes it obvious that there is a spelling mistake.

+If a misspelled word is detected, there should be a way for the user to add that word to the dictionary.
+The spell check should then be triggered again, and the word that was added to the dictionary should no longer be considered a misspelled word (so should _not_ be highlighted). **Note**: the custom dictionary does _not_ need to be saved, so reloading the page will reset back to the initial dictionary.

 When the user changes the text in the input, the warning about misspelled words should be cleared.

 The input text can sometimes include punctuation (such as commas or full stops).
 Your website should not identify words that include some punctuation as spelling mistakes.
 So for example, "make a cake, please" will not highlight "cake" as a spelling mistake.
 However, if a word that is not in the Basic English word list and is next to some punctuation, it still should be highlighted as a spelling mistake.